dwestvik/CodeIgniter-Fireblocks/README.md

 Block based layout system for CodeIgniter

 The layout module provides a block based rendering system for Codeigniter.
+It uses a IOC type of configuration via XML that "wires up" block and child blocks.
 A layout defines an HTML page and breaks each part of that page down to individual structural and content blocks.
 Each block can contain sub-blocks that are used to build a complete page.